raingerber/reactnd-project-readable-starter/README.md

     - `cd frontend`
     - `npm start`

+After following the above steps, you can visit the site in your browser.
+By default, the site runs on port 3001, so if testing locally please visit http://localhost:3001 in your browser.

+Note: to view the details of a post, please click the "Comments" button in the bottom right corner (this button also displays the total number of comments that each post has).

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).